OctopusDeploy/People/Solutions-Engineering/README.md

-# Customer Success Engineering Roles
+# Solutions Engineering Roles

-Our customer success engineering roles are defined by expectations for each level in terms of:
+Our solutions engineering roles are defined by expectations for each level in terms of:

 - **Planning horizon**: The typical timeframe to be thinking ahead about your impacts
 - **Impact radius**: The number of people or teams typically impacted by your work